Manu

 When Manu Prakash, PhD, wants to impress lab visitors with the

-a three-story balcony, stomps on it with his foot and dunks it
+off a three-story balcony, stomps on it with his foot and dunks

-of layered cardstock with a micro-lens — only costs about 50 cents
+piece of layered cardstock with a micro-lens — only costs about

-in just a few minutes, then used to project giant images of plant
+built in just a few minutes, then used to project giant images

 Prakash’s dream is that this ultra-low-cost microscope will